9 Low-Stress Jobs That Pay Well

 Statistician

-The best role to take on if you are looking for a low level of stress but a high payout would be a Statistician.
+The best role to take on if you are looking for low stress but high payout is a Statistician.
 If you are a lover of numbers and facts but maybe not so much a lover of selling and communicating with customers and buyers, this job is perfect as you can crunch the numbers in the safety and peace of your home or office.

 - Tracey Beveridge, HR Director, Personnel Checks